NordenShrpa/KC-HousePrice-Prediction/README.md

 - Built a **linear regression model** to predict house prices based on selected features.
 - Evaluated model performance using metrics like **R-squared** (0.64).

-### 4. Insights and Recommendations
-- Identified key predictors:
-  - Square footage (`sqft_living`)
-  - House quality (`grade`)
-- Discussed limitations and suggestions for future improvements, including advanced modeling techniques like decision trees or neural networks.

----

-## Key Findings

-- The **square footage of living space** and the **grade of construction** were the most influential factors in predicting house prices.
-- The linear regression model performed reasonably well, explaining **64% of the price variation** in the dataset.
-- Improvements such as adding more features (e.g., proximity to amenities) and using non-linear models could further enhance prediction accuracy.

 ---

 ## Technologies Used